 Points to Note

 - No food or beverages are allowed in the studio.

 - The studio is dedicated to the production of academic related projects only.

 - All equipment is for use inside the studio only.

 - Never leave the equipment unattended or in an unlocked studio door.

-- Equipment failure/damage/loss must be reported immediately to the studio technician or the Multimedia Commons Counter.
+- Equipment failure/damage/loss must be reported immediately to the studio technician or the Technical Support Desk.
 If it is determined that the damage or parts missing is due to misuse or negligence, the user will assume full financial responsibility for the costs of repair, labor, replacement parts, etc.

 - Do not alter, disconnect, or change the cables, connections, wiring, or set-ups of the equipment in the studio without prior knowledge and approval of the studio technician.